babyman/quick-tabs-chrome-extension/readme.md

 # RELEASE NOTES

+2015.4.17 - fixed issue opening urls when they contain search character matches.
+Added support to fuzzy history search by starting or ending the search string with 3 spaces

 2015.4.8 - underline search string hits, add option to include URLs when searching even if they are not being displayed in the tab list